-And under the mid-soles are the light-weight K-talon out-soles, that are good for the steep mountain terrain due to their high traction.
+And under the mid-soles are the light-weight K-talon out-soles, that is good for the steep mountain terrain due to their high traction.
 They’ll save you from unwanted falls.
 Where some other shoes might slip, sending you ramming to the ground or crumbling down the ascent, these boots’ out-soles grip the earth firmly, making sure you have the traction you might want to maintain stability.

 What you’ll love about these boots is just how comfortable these are.
-The feet will be snug and cozy even in warm weather as a consequence of breathable, flexible, waterproof Windtex membrane.
-Furthermore, at 3.9 pounds per pair, they’re quite light-weight, that is a appealing factor.
+The feet will be snug and cozy even in warm weather as a consequence of a breathable, flexible, waterproof Windtex membrane.
+Furthermore, at 3.9 pounds per pair, they’re quite light-weight, that is an appealing factor.
 While you lug your stuff along the hill, you don’t want shoes that could weigh you down!

 - Lightweight K-talon out-soles with excellent traction